adnane-errazine/temelia_technical_case/old_README.md

 - Sparse embedder: Qdrant/bm25 (Library: SparseTextEmbedding)
 - Vector store: Qdrant (French -> RGPD)
 - dense embeddings, vector store : qdrant
-- sparse embeddings BM25, qdrant too?
-- Reranker-> Cohere reranker (#TODO)
+- Reranker-> Cohere reranker

 ## Agentic workflow
 0. User query
 1. rephrase / Enhance user question if necessary (Out of scope but a good option: data augmentation, Query enrichment through thesaurus / domain knowledge)
-2. Retrieve Best 50 matches from the dense embeddings
+2. Retrieve Best 40 matches from the dense embeddings
-3. Retrieve Best 50 matches from the sparse embeddings
+3. Retrieve Best 40 matches from the sparse embeddings RRF
-4. Combine matches then use a reranker to output best 15 match
+4. Combine matches then use a reranker to output best 20 match
 5. Invoke LLM to answer the query given the context and offer the references.
 6. Output the answer